Samox1/ESP_Thermal_Camera_WebServer/README.md

 - [x] Save thermal image as picture (BMP) in SPIFFS
 - [x] Show Thermal Image (BMP) on Website
 - [x] Automatic update of BMP (suitable SetInterval in <script>)
+- [ ] Tweak updating Thermal Image (now SetInterval set to 1 sec - buggy image if set <1sec or there is more Clients)
+- [ ] Maybe Stream thermal image to Website (because why not) - faster updating
+- [ ] Add Switch on Website to On/Off OLED display

+Note: 10/10/2019<br>
+I have MLX90640 files that are 6 months old.
+The latest files from Melexis contain a bug in the MLX90640_API.cpp file.